Central Valley, New York

 Central Valley is a hamlet in Woodbury, New York, United States.
 The population was 1,857 at the 2000 census, at which time it was a census-designated place.
-It is part of the Kiryas Joel-Poughkeepsie-Newburgh, NY Metropolitan Statistical Area as well as the larger New York-Newark-Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
+It is part of the Kiryas Joel–Poughkeepsie–Newburgh metropolitan area as well as the larger New York metropolitan area.

 Central Valley is in the southern part of the Town and Village of Woodbury.
 It is located along the New York State Thruway (Interstate 87 at Exit 16, approximately 95 miles south of Albany and 50 miles north of New York City.

 The Woodbury Common Premium Outlets center is located in Central Valley.

 Geography

 Central Valley is located at (41.329371, -74.125036).

 According to the United States Census Bureau, the CDP has a total area of 2.7 sqmi, all land.

 History

 Meteorologist Jen Carfagno of The Weather Channel reported in Central Valley for an early March snowstorm in 2018 dubbed as "Quinn".